March 25, 2026

 Dear [Interviewer Name],

-Thank you for taking the time to speak with me today about the [Job Title] position.
-I enjoyed learning more about the role and [Company Name].
-I was particularly interested in [Specific topic discussed].
+Thank you for taking the time to speak with me today about the [Job Title] role.
+I enjoyed learning more about [Company Name] and the work your team is doing on [specific topic discussed].

-Please let me know if you require any additional information from me.
-I look forward to hearing about the next steps in the hiring process.
+Please let me know if I can share anything else that would be helpful.
+I appreciate your time and look forward to hearing about the next steps.

 [Your Name]